 Home prices across the Denver metro area have dipped slightly over the past 12 months, though with mortgage rates expected to cool, home prices could reverse that trend in the coming year.
 More specifically, home prices in Denver decreased 4.6% year-over-year as of October 2023, according to Zillow.
 But those who are buying a home in Denver in 2023 and 2024 will still encounter high housing costs.

 According to the real estate market analysts at Zillow, the median home value for Denver dipped to $562,400 as of October 2023.
 That was a decrease of 4.6% from the same month a year earlier, as mentioned.
 Looking ahead, however, home prices could start inching back up, especially if mortgage rates dip as the Mortgage Bankers Association (MBA) products will happen in 2024

-Denver Real Estate Market Considered Neutral
+Denver Real Estate Market Considered Hot

-Message to Those Buying a Home in 2020
+Message to Those Buying a Home in 2024

 It’s also wise to have your financing arranged ahead of time, before entering the market.
 And that’s an area where we can help you.

 If you are ready to apply for a mortgage in Denver or simply have some questions about home loans, Sammamish Mortgage can help.
 We are a local mortgage company serving the broader Pacific Northwest region, including Washington State, Idaho, Colorado, and Oregon.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria and have been doing so since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.